30murgh/relay-native/README.md

 * [**TSLint**][tslint], [**ESLint**][eslint] and [**Prettier**][prettier] for checking TypeScript and JavaScript readability, maintainability, and functionality errors.

 It also contains these features:
-* **Absolute Imports** which is very useful and easier to quickly understand where the import is coming from.
+* **Absolute Imports** which is very useful and makes it easier to quickly understand where the import is coming from.
 For more information checkout [this][absolute-import-article] article.
-* **JWT Authentication** for those who wants to see example implementation of join and login mutations with [JWT][jwt].
+* **JWT Authentication** for those who want to see examples of implementation of join and login mutations with [JWT][jwt].
-* **Drawer with Tabbar** for those who wants to see example implementation of tabbar inside drawer with react-navigation and NativeBase together.
+* **Drawer with Tabbar** for those who want to see examples of implementation of tabbar inside drawer with react-navigation and NativeBase together.

 This project was bootstrapped with [Create React Native App][crna].
-In order to see most recent CRNA readme visit [here][crna-readme].
+In order to see the most recent CRNA readme visit [here][crna-readme].

 ## Table of Contents